dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 - **Export Format**: Determines the output file format (*.PLY* or *.GLTF*)
 - **Level of Detail**: Specifies the density of the vertex mesh, with a higher setting resulting in more details but a larger output file size and vice versa
 - **Clean Up Level**: Specifies the tolerance by which outlier points should be removed, wherein a higher value removes more points.
-  > ***NOTE:*** When set to high values, unintended point removal of points may occur, lowering the value lower may remedy this issue
+  > ***NOTE:*** When set to high values, unintentional removal of points may occur, lowering the value lower may remedy this issue
 - **Smoothing Cycles**: Determines the number of cycles used in the meshing algorithm.
 Setting a higher value will result in a smoother mesh but may be slower than the alternative.
 - **Level of Sub-Details**: Determines the value of details within a local scope.
 Setting a high value may result in a considerable increase in size as compared to a lower value.
 - **Color Smoothing Quality**: Determines the smoothness of colours that appear on the final mesh where a higher value results in a smoother color but may take a longer time as compared to alternative options.